 How to get the workflow template

-- Click the blue button below to get started with the income statement spreadsheet template.
+- Click the blue button below to get started with the sales report spreadsheet template.

 - Log in to Sheetgo with your Google account.
 As this template is based in Google Sheets, the files will be saved to your Google Drive.